geetansh-monga/Credicxo-optional-task/README.md

 # Features

-* Fetches trending tracks from Musixmatch REST API.
+* Fetches trending tracks, details and lyrics from Musixmatch REST API.
-* Offline Booksmarks which store in device's local storage.
+* User can add booksmarks to save their favourite song which also works offline.
 * Realtime checking of internet connectivity.

 # Screenshots